-When drafting a settlement agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered by all is how your employment ended – also referred to whether you are classified as a ‘good leaver’ or a ‘bad leaver’.
+When drafting an agreement and deciding on the inclusion/exclusion of share options, the first thing that will be considered by all is how your employment ended – also referred to whether you are classified as a ‘good leaver’ or a ‘bad leaver’.

 Are you a ‘good leaver’ or a ‘bad leaver’?

 Employees who leave employment tend to be classified as either a good leaver, or a bad leaver – this depends on the circumstances as to how their employment ended, some examples are below:

 Redundancy (could also be classified as good leaver)